maljoras/FishTracker/README.md

 >> ft.save(); % save the ft object and all results
 ~~~~

-To track video file 'myvideo.avi' having 3 fish write (use 'nfish',-1 for GUI selection, default is 'nfish', [] for auto selection of the number of fish)
+To track video file 'myvideo.avi' having 3 fish write (use 'nfish',-1
+for GUI selection, default is 'nfish', [] for auto selection of the
+number of fish) and know approximate length (e.g. 100 px) and width
+(e.g. 30 px), so
 ~~~~
->> ft = fish.Tracker('myvideo.avi','nfish',3);
+>> ft = fish.Tracker('myvideo.avi','nfish',3,'fishwidth',30,'fishlength',100);
 ~~~~

 Set higher level of display and track first 20 seconds